 Give Your Hands a Hand

 You don’t have to depend solely on your hands to give yourself a facial massage.
 There are several types of tools you can use to take your massage to the next level.

 - Jade roller.
-Using a jade roller has a cooling effect on your skin that is meant to help reduce puffiness in your face.
+Using a jade roller, a facial massage tool that has a cooling effect on your skin that is meant to help reduce puffiness in your face.

 - Gua sha tool.
 A gua sha tool, or jade scraper, is designed to drain excess fluid in your cheeks and under your eyes.

 - Pao device.
 In a 2018 study, women who used a Pao device on their faces twice daily for eight weeks showed signs of facial rejuvenation, including increased facial muscle thickness.